Arturogodi/AzurePisos/README.md

 # Project Documentation

-This project is part of the **TFM of José Arturo Gómez Díaz**.
+This project is part of the **TFM "Cloud Native application on Azure for visualizing Machine Learning applied to real estate data" of José Arturo Gómez Díaz**.
 The final model endpoint will be consumed from a **Django web application**.

 <img src="DATOS/Webbapp.png" alt="Project Image" width="400"/>